cellgeni/reprocess_public_10x/README.md

   - At this point, we parse the metadata tables and calculate the relationships between the samples (GSM/SRS/ERS) and runs (SRR/ERR);
   - We then download the raw files using Farm's `transfer` queue.
 The process is followed by a "cleanup" and repeated until all files have been downloaded successfully;
   - If the reads are available as paired-end fastq files, we assume they have been decoded correctly (i.e. read ending with **1.fastq.gz** is barcode + UMI, and **2.fastq.gz** is the "biological" read).
 No further processing is required;
-  - If the reads are only available as SRA archives, or have been decoded to single-end fastq files, we run `fastq-dump` on the archive, after which we identify the biological and barcode reads, and rename them accordingly.
+  - If the reads are only available as SRA archives, or have been decoded to single-end fastq files, we run [parallel-fastq-dump](https://github.com/rvalieris/parallel-fastq-dump) on the archive, after which we identify the biological and barcode reads, and rename them accordingly.
 After this, the reads are gzipped.
 This is done using the `normal` queue with 16 CPUs and 64 Gb RAM;
   - If the reads are only available as 10x BAM files, we decode them to fastq files using 10x's version of `bamtofastq`.
 This is also done on the `normal` queue with 16 CPUs and 64 Gb RAM;
   - After everything is successfully decoded, we group the reads according to the sample-to-run relationship file generated earlier (named `<series_ID>.sample_x_run.tsv`).
 All reads are placed into `/fastqs` subdirectory;
   - Following this, we run our wonderful [STARsolo](https://github.com/cellgeni/STARsolo/) script that automatically determines 10x chemistry, the name of your first pet, and security question to your bank account.
 This is also done - *you've guessed it!* - using the `normal` queue with 16 CPUs and 64 Gb RAM!